Changing Boreal Fire Regimes

 Our Work

 • Fire carbon emissions and climate impact.
-We are continuing our work with international collaborators collecting field observations on fire severity, burn depth, and carbon emissions to the atmosphere.
-These field measurements are combined with geospatial data and models to estimate carbon emissions across large scales, and to quantify the climate impacts of the fire greenhouse gas and aerosol emissions, as well as changes to the land surface albedo.
+We are working with international collaborators to collect field observations on fire severity, burn depth, and carbon emissions to the atmosphere.
+These field measurements are combined with geospatial data and models to estimate carbon emissions across large scales, to estimate the impacts on permafrost, and to quantify the feedbacks to climate.

 • Fire self-regulation.
 We are studying how boreal fires spread and are ultimately extinguished, as well as how this is impacted by top-down (e.g., fire weather, climate) vs. bottom-up (vegetation type, fuel, site drainage) drivers.
 This information is critical for being able to project fire regimes under continued climate change.

 • Fire management as a mitigation strategy.
-We are combining fire carbon emissions estimates, econometric data, and modeling to explore the ways in which boreal fire management, particularly fire suppression, could be used as a climate mitigation tool by keeping carbon in the ground and out of the atmosphere.
+We are combining fire carbon emissions estimates, econometric data, and modeling to explore the ways in which boreal fire management, such as early action fire suppression and cultural burning, can be used as a climate mitigation tool by keeping carbon in the ground, keeping permafrost intact, and better serving community needs.
+We are working with partners on the ground to implement changes to fire management plans, quantify the impacts on carbon, and engage with agencies and community members in Alaska and Canada.

 Research area